Skip to main content

 8.1Distribution of responsibilities

-Adult education and training (AET) in Poland is a shared responsibility of many ministries, but the ministries in charge of education and science, and labour have a leading role in this area.
-Other ministries are involved in skills development and in areas where learning outcomes are achieved mainly through non-formal education (for example, the ministry responsible for economic development supports the development of entrepreneurial attitudes) or initiatives undertaken to improve basic skills of seniors (Ministry of Family and Social Policy; Ministry of Education and Science).
-Other ministries contribute to the implementation of the lifelong learning (LLL) policy, which includes AET.
+Adult education and training (AET) in Poland is a shared responsibility of many ministries, but the ministries in charge of school education, higher education and research, and labour (Ministry of National Education; Ministry of Science and Higher Education; and Ministry of Family, Labour and Social Policy) have a leading role in this area.
+Other ministries, for example, the Ministry of Culture and National Heritage or the Ministry of Agriculture and Rural Development, contribute to the implementation of the lifelong learning (LLL) policy, which includes AET.

 The distribution of administrative responsibilities in the area of continuing education (as the reference point in the national legislation on school education) and a common activity framework in the area of LLL, including AET, are presented in the tables below.